 Currently, smart meters record power data and transmit it at an hourly rate or every 15 minutes with an approximate delay of 36 hours over the wide area network (WAN) to utilities companies.
 Since utilities primarily use the recorded data for billing and monitoring purposes, they have little need to support higher sampling and transmission rates.
 It is worth noting that other types of networks, such as a home area network (HAN), can help increase the data transmission rate of a smart meter, and currently do so every 6-7.5 second.
 However, these rates are still insufficient to support the features that Sense offers.
 More details about smart meters and their frequencies of operation can also be found here.

 So why does the Sense monitor sample at such a high rate?
-It is true that the low-resolution data provided by smart meters could be roughly correlated with some high-load electric appliances, such as ACs, space heaters, and washing machine; however accurate load disaggregation based on such data assumes that the loads are distinct and separable as shown in Figure 1.
+It is true that the low-resolution data provided by smart meters could be roughly correlated with some high-load electric appliances, such as ACs, space heaters, and washing machine; however accurate load disaggregation based on such data assumes that the loads are distinct and separable.
 This is hardly ever the case (we wish!).

 Moreover, the low-frequency smart meter data is highly inadequate for the purposes of: